Skip to content

 What does half-staff mean and when should I use it?

 Half-staff means positioning the flag halfway down the flagpole.
-Display at half-staff only when officially directed by Presidential proclamation or gubernatorial order, typically following deaths of government officials or national tragedies.
-Memorial Day requires half-staff until noon, then full staff.
+Display at half-staff only when officially directed by Presidential proclamation or gubernatorial order.
+Memorial Day requires half-staff until noon, then full staff for the remainder of the day.

 Is it disrespectful to display the flag in rain?

 Modern all-weather polyester flags can be displayed in rain without disrespect.
-Traditional etiquette called for taking flags down during inclement weather, but contemporary materials have changed this guideline.
-However, take flags down during severe weather that could damage them.
+Traditional etiquette called for taking flags down during inclement weather, but contemporary materials have changed this in practice.
+Take flags down during severe weather that could damage them regardless of material.

 Do I have to display the flag on federal holidays?

-No, flag display is never required.
+No. Flag display is never required.
 Federal holidays are designated as appropriate occasions for display, but participation is voluntary.
-Display the flag when and how often you choose, following proper etiquette when you do display it.
+Display the flag when and how often you choose, following proper etiquette when you do.

 Final Recommendations